ArtUshak/wiki_tool_python/README.md

 ## Installation

-Install Python 3.7, install `poetry`, run `poetry install --no-dev`.
+Install Python 3.7 or higher, install `poetry`, run `poetry install --no-dev`.

 Then you can just run `pipenv run COMMAND` to run specific commands under pipenv.